Khanyani/ST10489373-PROG5121-Part-1/README.md

 ---------------------------
 ## LoginTest
-a test class that will run a series of inputs through the login methods and prints the results to the console: this will test the user registration and the login registration
+a test class that will run a series of inputs through the login methods and prints the results to the console: this will test the user registration and the login registration.